New Lawsuit Seeks Budget Information D.C. Withholds – Though Required by Law to Be Published

 - Another OOG opinion on the subject, following an Open Government Coalition complaint, found the Office of Administrative Hearings also disobeyed the law in failing to post opinions and orders in thousands of cases its administrative law judges decide every year.
 These are another type of record listed in the mandatory publication section of D.C.
 FOIA.
 (OOG reported agency officials’ excuse they also lacked funds.)

-- Another Coalition complaint, that state education officials fail to publish opinions deciding parents’ complaints of problems in special education, is pending with the OOG.
+- Another Coalition complaint, that state education officials fail to publish opinions deciding parents’ complaints of problems in special education, was also upheld in August 2020.
+(See blog post here.)
+The OOG opinion ordered the Office of the State Superintendent of Education to publish years of opinions that should have been, but were not, posted online.

 We know of no case in D.C. courts testing whether the public can gain court enforcement of the D.C.
 FOIA electronic publication law.
-D.C. officials denied the law firm’s regular FOIA request for the records, saying budget requests were exempt from release since they are confidential internal communications (and the mayor never answered the firm’s appeal).
+D.C. officials denied the law firm’s regular FOIA request for the records, saying budget requests were exempt from release since they are confidential internal communications.
+The mayor never answered the firm’s appeal.
 But any claim of exemption appears to be irrelevant or inapplicable because budget records are supposed to be published for everyone.

-Federal courts of appeals are divided on enforcement of a mandatory publication part of the federal Freedom of Information law..
+Federal courts of appeals are divided on their powers to order compliance with a similar mandatory publication part of the federal Freedom of Information law.